programmedtorun/Data-Structures-Summer-2018/README.md

-# Data Structures Assignments Summer 2018
+# Data Structures Assignments Summer 2018 - Brooklyn College

 Run programs with SDK 1.8 and Java 8, and using an IDE such as IntelliJ IDEA

+Instructions for assignments were provided by Professor Moshe Lowenthal in hard copy and uploaded to this project directory

 ### Assignment 1